So she only told her dad not the authorities, that’s something at least.

 Hardly just an “inconvenience.”

 But he has a point, especially from an outside perspective.
-I’d assume selfishness before altruism if I were Raidah because Sarah acts like a judgmental grade-obsessed bitch and her scholarships (which I might not believe her about in this scenario, because I know plenty of people who will make up anything as an excuse to be bitchy) only justify the middle part.
+I’d assume selfishness before altruism if I were Raidah because Sarah acts like a judgmental grade-obsessed bongo and her scholarships (which I might not believe her about in this scenario, because I know plenty of people who will make up anything as an excuse to be bongoy) only justify the middle part.
 She’s a good person underneath, but we only know that because we’ve seen her interact with Joyce and Dina; she seems like she actually wants to hide it and I can’t blame Raidah and Co. for not seeing it.

 I dunno because Sarah did try to appeal to Dana’s friends before she contacted her father.
 But this could actually open up the possibility that the college students of the dumbiverse do not own cellular phones.